bekauridev/React_Portfolio/README.md

 - [Technologies Used](#technologies-used)
 - [Contact](#contact)
 ## 🚀 About Me
-I'm a front-end developer with 2 years of learning experience.
+I'm a Web developer with 2 years of learning experience.
 I focus on building responsive, user-friendly interfaces.
 Programming and problem-solving are my passions, And I'm always focus to learn and improve.

 ## Projects